shreyask-1/trading-bot/README.md

   score (before the sentiment boost) clears the bar -- headline alone is not a setup, the chart must agree.
 Set `0` to disable.
 - **Trade journal** (`logs/trades_journal.csv` + `logs/trade_results.csv`):
-  every fill is recorded with its confidence and exit reason, buys are paired with sells, and each run prints a win-rate summary by setup type (news / breakout / technical / other) so you can measure what actually works.
+  every fill is recorded with its confidence, engine, and exit reason, buys are paired with sells, and each run prints a win-rate summary by setup type (news / breakout / technical / other) so you can measure what actually works.
+- **Engine-level P&L report** (`logs/engine_performance.csv`): each run separates
+  cumulative realized P&L and current unrealized P&L for `gemini`, `technical_fallback`, and `legacy/unknown` holdings.
+The run log also prints an `Engine P&L:` line.
+Older trades without an engine field remain visible as `legacy/unknown` rather than being misattributed.
+- **Separate books** (`logs/book_performance.csv`): reports `daytrade`, `swing`, and `legacy` realized/unrealized P&L independently.
+- **Fill-accurate accounting**: accepted/pending orders are not treated as trades until Alpaca reports an actual fill.
+Partial fills are reconciled on the next run, and estimated commission/slippage are deducted from realized P&L.
+- **Data-quality and liquidity gates**: new buys require fresh quotes/candles, a maximum bid/ask spread, and minimum average volume.
+Missing news, analyst, insider, Reddit, or SEC data is shown as `unavailable`, not silently treated as neutral.
+- **Operator controls**: `MANUAL_BUY_KILL_SWITCH=true` blocks new buys while protective sells continue; `SHADOW_MODE=true` evaluates and logs buys to `logs/shadow_trades.jsonl` without submitting them.
+- **Stagnation exits and reports**: bot-attributed positions that exceed the holding-time/progress limits are exited, while `logs/daily_report.csv` and `logs/weekly_report.csv` identify the symbols, setups, and engines causing realized losses.
 - **Better news filtering** (`NEWS_MIN_SCORE_TO_CONSIDER`, default 5): every
   article is scored 0-10; only the important ones (earnings beats, partnerships, upgrades) reach Gemini.
 Interviews and filler don't.